cwaldbieser/synthproxy/README.rst

     peer0 = unix:path=/tmp/bindproxy/bp1.sock

-If your config files follow this naming convention, you can use the shell script :program:`bpcluster.sh` to run :program:`twistd bindproxy` with the appropriate arguments for each node.
-The :program:`synthcluster.sh` works identically for the `synthproxy` subcommand.
+If your config files follow this naming convention, you can use the shell script :program:`bpcluster.sh` to run `twistd bindproxy` with the appropriate arguments for each node.
+The `synthcluster.sh` works identically for the `synthproxy` subcommand.
 When a node starts up, it will try to connect to its peers.
 It will retry at intervals until the peer connections have been established.